 Read and follow the operating and annual maintenance instructions provided by the manufacturer of the T&P Relief Valve (yellow label attached to T&P Relief Valve).
-If no label is attached to the T&P Relief Valve, follow the instructions in this section.
 Minerals in the water can form deposits that cause the valve to stick or create blocked passages, making the T&P Relief Valve inoperative.
 Follow these guidelines:

 At least annually, operate the T&P

 Relief Valve manually to ensure the

 waterways are clear and the valve

 mechanism moves freely (above).

-Before operating the valve manually,
+Before operating the valve manually, check that it will discharge in a

-check that it will discharge in a place
+place for secure disposal.
+If water

-for secure disposal.
-If water does
+does not flow freely from the end

-not flow freely from the end of the
+of the discharge pipe, turn OFF the

-discharge pipe, turn OFF the power
+power to the water heater.
+Call a

-to the water heater.
-Call a qualified
+qualified person to determine the

-person to determine the cause.
+cause.

-▲ WARNING!
+A WARNING!
 Hot water will be released.
 Before operating the T&P relief valve manually, check that it will discharge in a safe place.
 If water does not flow freely from the end of the discharge pipe, turn the power to the water heater OFF.
 Call a qualified person to determine the cause.